sebastiannordby/SharpCRUD/README.md

 # SharpCRUD 🧙
-💻 A better way to structure your CRUD-project with validation.
+##A better way to structure your CRUD-project with validation.

 Have you ever struggled with how to structure your CRUD application?
 Well, me too.
 After countless hours spent on the interweb i could not find and optimal solution that will scale well.
-There are many good concepts that showcase how to handle these simple operations, but as soon as the complexity and the models become larger, this for some reason seem to fail.
+There are many good concepts that showcase how to handle these simple operations, but as soon as the complexity and the models become larger, this for some reason seem to fail ⁉️

 In this project i will try and fail til i find a suitable solution for my problems, and i hope that some will stuble over this and maybe get some inspiration 😎